isc-projects/stork/doc/usage.rst

    Currently, Stork does not verify whether or not the specified options comply with the formats specified in the RFCs, nor does it check them against the runtime option definitions configured in Kea.
-If the user specifies wrong option format, Stork will try to send the option to Kea for verification, and Kea will reject the new reservation.
+If you specify wrong option format, Stork will try to send the option to Kea for verification, and Kea will reject the new reservation.
 The reservation can be submitted again after correcting the option payload.